 Secondary keywords can be huge for improving the number of queries that you show up for in search results.
 Although many users do search for general terms, a lot of them search for specific things.

 Think of your own search queries as an example.
 Personally, I tend to use detailed search queries so that I can get more accurate results.
-I would be much more likely to search “custom adult unicorn onesie Canada” than I would be to search “custom unicorn onesie”.
+I’m much more likely to search for “custom adult unicorn onesie Canada” than I am to search for “custom unicorn onesie”.

 Using secondary keywords throughout your content can also help to improve readability and the overall flow of your content.
 Instead of repeating the same words over and over (and potentially having issues with black hat SEO practices like keyword stuffing or keyword cannibalization), you can use secondary keywords to differentiate your content and avoid repetition.